Kaunas: Sports

 The university status Lithuanian Academy of Physical Education, founded during the interwar period, is the only state-supported institution of tertiary physical education in Lithuania.
-The National Football Academy—the national centre for the training of the best Lithuanian young players of football was established in Kaunas in 2006.

-BC Žalgiris is based in Kaunas. Žalgiris is considered as one of Europe's strongest basketball clubs and plays in the EuroLeague. Žalgiris plays its home games at Žalgiris Arena, the largest indoor arena in the Baltics.
-The arena, which aside from sports also hosts concerts, was built in time for the European Basketball Championship of 2011 and hosted the tournament's knockout stage.
-The arena is used to host sports games as well as concerts.
 The city is also the birthplace or childhood home of many of the country's top basketball stars, among them Arvydas Sabonis, Šarūnas Marčiulionis, Zydrunas Ilgauskas, Linas Kleiza, Donatas Motiejūnas and Šarūnas Jasikevičius.
+Kaunas is also the home to one of the most successful men's basketball clubs in Europe - BC Žalgiris.

+Kaunas is home to some historic venues such as: the main stadium of the city—Darius and Girėnas Stadium (total capacity after renovation 15,315), which is also the home stadium for the Žalgiris Kaunas football team (as the recently formed branch of the bigger basketball club - BC Žalgiris) and Lithuanian national football team established in 1923 and the Kaunas Sports Hall, opened in 1923, which is considered one of the legendary basketball courts in Europe (that hosted some of the first European basketball tournaments).

+The city is home to handball club HC Granitas-Karys that won the EHF Cup in 1987.

 The first golf club "Elnias" in Lithuania was opened in Kaunas in 2000.

-Nemuno žiedas is the only in Lithuania motor racing circuit, situated in Kačerginė, a small town near Kaunas.
+Nemuno žiedas is Lithuania's only motor racing circuit, situated in Kačerginė, a small town near Kaunas.

 A yacht club operates in the Kaunas Reservoir Regional Park.

 A round of the UIM F2 World Championship is held by the site of the old Kaunas Lagoon pier every year.
 The powerboat race is organised by Edgaras Riabko who also competes in the event.

 Kaunas was one of the host cities for the 2021 FIFA Futsal World Cup.

-On 19 December 2022 Kaunas was announced as a host city for the 2023 EuroLeague Final Four, the first in Lithuania's sports history.